ABOUT THE FELLOWSHIP

-The following information applies to applications for the 2020-21 cohort of postdoctoral fellows.
-The application cycle for this cohort will open on September 30, 2019 and will close on January 13, 2020.
+The following information applies to applications for the 2023-24 cohort of postdoctoral fellows.
+The application cycle for this cohort will open on December 16, 2022 and will close on February 3, 2023.

 Each fellow will be primarily affiliated with the Digital Civil Society Lab, and potentially cross-affiliated with a department or school at Stanford University depending on the fellow’s specific disciplinary focus.

-The annual fellowship stipend is $67,000, plus the standard benefits that postdoctoral fellows at Stanford University receive, including health insurance and travel funds.
+The annual fellowship stipend is $75,000, plus the standard benefits that postdoctoral fellows at Stanford University receive, including health insurance and travel funds.
 The fellowship program falls under U.S. Immigration J-1 Exchange Visitor Visa activities.

-The start date of the fellowship will be September 2020, unless otherwise agreed.
-To assume a postdoctoral fellowship, scholars must have a PhD in hand by July 1, 2020.
-We cannot consider applications from scholars who earned a PhD earlier than May 1, 2018.
+The start date of the fellowship will be September 2023, unless otherwise agreed.
+To assume a postdoctoral fellowship, scholars must have a PhD in hand by July 1, 2023.
+We cannot consider applications from scholars who earned a PhD earlier than September 1, 2020.

 We encourage applications from candidates representing a broad range of disciplines including the social sciences, humanities, law, computer science and engineering.

-Please note: Postdoctoral fellows at DCSL are expected to participate fully in a biweekly seminar series at the Stanford Center on Philanthropy and Civil Society, and are expected to contribute to teaching the Digital Civil Society seminar in partnership with other DCSL faculty, scholars and postdocs.
+Please note: Postdoctoral fellows at DCSL are expected to participate fully in a biweekly seminar series at the Stanford Center on Philanthropy and Civil Society, and are expected to contribute to teaching the Digital Civil Society seminar in partnership with other DCSL faculty, scholars, and postdocs.